The stochastic gravitational wave background from QCD phase transition in the framework of higher-order GUP

 where $x$ is the characteristic length scale of the system.
-The uncertainty relation~(\ref{eq2}) implies the existence of a minimal measurable length or a maximal observable momentum, depending on the sign and magnitude of $\beta$.
-Such a deformation can be realized through a symmetric operator representation
+The modified commutation relation~(\ref{eq2}) implies the existence of a minimal measurable length or a maximal observable momentum, depending on the sign and magnitude of ${\beta_0}$.
+This deformation can be achieved through the representation of symmetry operators as follows

-where $p_{0i}$ and $x_{0i}$ satisfy the usual Heisenberg algebra $\left[ {{x_{i0}},{p_{j0}}} \right] = i\hbar {\delta _{ij}}$.
+where $p_{0i}$ and $x_{0i}$ satisfy the usual Heisenberg algebra $\left[ {{x_{0i}},{p_{0j}}} \right] = i\hbar {\delta _{ij}}$.

-As a consequence of the modified commutation relation~(\ref{eq3}), the canonical volume element in phase space is no longer invariant.
-According to Liouville's theorem, the number of quantum states in phase space must remain fixed under time evolution.
-Therefore, the nontrivial Jacobian of the momentum transformation must be taken into account, leading to a deformation in the number of quantum states per momentum space volume as
+As a consequence of the modified commutation relation~(\ref{eq2}) and the operator representation~(\ref{eq3}), the canonical phase–space volume element is no longer invariant under time evolution.
+The transformation from the canonical variables $\left( {{x_{0i}},{p_{0i}}} \right)$ to the deformed variables $\left( {{x_i},{p_i}} \right)$ induces a non–trivial Jacobian in momentum space.
+According to Liouville's theorem, the number of quantum states in phase space must be conserved.
+This requirement leads to a deformation of the density of quantum states per unit spatial volume, which can be written in the form~\cite{Ali:2011ap}